ronaldroe/StarkyCMS/README.md

 # Starky CMS
 ### A PHP Headless Content Management System by Ronald Roe

 #### Note: This is not ready for primetime.
-While entirely usable, no security measures have been implemented and the documentation is not nearly complete.
+While entirely usable, no security measures have been implemented and the documentation is not nearly complete (or correct for that matter).

 # Documentation